Eschatologue/substructure/.github/ISSUE_TEMPLATE/bug-report.md

 **Crash report:** *Required if the game crashes, including the last_log.txt file.*

-**Attachments:** *If applicable, add attachment or the game's save file to help explain your problem.*
+**Attachments:** *If applicable, add attachments and/or the game's save file to help explain your problem.*

 ---